joeydholman/scripts/README.md

 # scripts
-Just some scripts I'm working on
+Some scripts I'm working on